mnstrz/admin-seven-laravel/README.md

 1. Install composer
 >  `composer install`

-2. Dump vendor package, migration and seeder
-> `composer dump-autoload -o`

-3. Run migration
-> `php artisan migrate`

-4. Run Seeder
+2. Run command
-> `php artisan db:seed`
+> `php artisan install:first`

-5. Make sure your table into database has been created, and the data are imported
+3. Make sure your table into database has been created, and the data are imported
-6. Then run your php artisan
+4. Then run your php artisan
 > `php artisan serve`

 ### Documentation